mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/TemplateApi.md

 <a id="applytemplate"></a>
 # **ApplyTemplate**
-> Object ApplyTemplate (Guid projectId, int connectionId, ConTemplateApplyParam? conTemplateApplyParam = null)
+> Object ApplyTemplate (Guid projectId, int connectionId, ConTemplateApplyParam conTemplateApplyParam = null)

 Apply the connection template applyTemplateParam on the connection connectionId in the project projectId